• plumbing heating and air alliance member

 Promote your podcast on all your other marketing channels, including social media and your website.

-Encourage new listeners to subscribe for future episode updates and leave reviews and feedback.
+Encourage new listeners to subscribe to future episode updates and leave reviews and feedback.

 While monetizing your podcast is certainly attainable after growing your subscriber base, the main goal here is to gain new customers and build brand authority.